 Our Panel Physicians will guide you through the process of your Immigration Medical Exam from start to finish.

-Immigration Medical Exam Process
+Canadian Immigration Medical Examination Process

 Immigration, Refugees and Citizenship Canada will provide you with instructions on when to get your medical exam done.
 Once you receive the instructions, follow the steps below.
 If you don’t follow these instructions, the Government of Canada may refuse your application.